cf73/humanity/content/collections/articles/1200-possibilities.md

     content:
       -
         type: text
-        text: 'So where do we find the most sophisticated insight — something with a strong scientific grounding — on ' -
+        text: 'This is one of the more sophisticated examinations  —  something with a strong scientific grounding — on' -
         type: text
         marks:
           -
             type: bold
-        text: 'possible scenarios for Earth’s future?'
+        text: ' Earth’s future.'
       -
         type: text
         text: ' The Climate Lab at '